Join_list

 Q - I have a trip to a Spanish-speaking country coming up and I'd like to learn a little Spanish before I go.
 What are my options?

-Q – What age group are your classes for?
+Q – What age groups are your classes for?

 Q – I would like to learn Spanish but I’m not good at languages.
 Do you have a course like “Spanish for Dummies?"

 A – We hear this from time to time.
 Really, anyone can learn a foreign language.
-If you’re interested, you can do it.
+If you’re interested and make an effort, you can do it.
 Our classes are small so we won’t leave you behind.
 Or if you prefer, take a private class with us.

-Q – Do you teach your classes entirely in Spanish?
+Q – Do you teach your group classes entirely in Spanish?

 Q – What happens if a class has low enrollment?